dfoderick/fullcycle/README.md

 but should also work for most flavors of Linux.
 FCM will run on Windows but some of the installation steps will be different.
 FCM has been thoroughly tested on Rasbian Stretch.
-You should execute the installation using a ssh command line.
+You should execute the installation using a ssh terminal window.

 ## Downloading Full Cycle Mining